 We’re on the verge, in a few days, of celebrating Memorial Day.
 This is a day to stop what we’re doing and pay our respects to our fallen comrades, Americans who have given their last full measure.
 It’s not a day to debate timelines.
 It’s not a day to debate whether or not we should be in Iraq.
 It’s not a day for Republicans to be fighting Democrats.
 It’s a day for all of us to say, "Stop.
 Let’s pay our respects to our fallen comrades."

-AMY GOODMAN: General Batiste, I want to ask you about your criticism of the previous Secretary of Defense Donald Rumsfeld.
+AMY GOODMAN: General Batiste, I want to ask you about your criticism of the previous secretary of defense, Donald Rumsfeld.
 Last year, you joined other generals in publicly calling for his resignation.
 This is what you said last September.

 MAJ.
 GEN. JOHN BATISTE: Donald Rumsfeld is not a competent wartime leader.
 He knows everything, except how to win.
 He surrounds himself with like-minded and compliant subordinates who do not grasp the importance of the principles of war, the complexities of Iraq, or the human dimension of warfare.
-Secretary Rumsfeld ignored twelve years of US Central Command deliberate planning and strategy, dismissed honest dissent, and browbeat subordinates to build his plan, which did not address the hard work to crush the insurgency, secure a post-Saddam Iraq, build the peace and set Iraq up for self-reliance.
+Secretary Rumsfeld ignored 12 years of U.S. Central Command deliberate planning and strategy, dismissed honest dissent, and browbeat subordinates to build his plan, which did not address the hard work to crush the insurgency, secure a post-Saddam Iraq, build the peace and set Iraq up for self-reliance.
 He refused to acknowledge and even ignored the potential for the insurgency, which was an absolute certainty.
 Bottom line, his plan allowed the insurgency to take root and metastasize to where it is today.

 AMY GOODMAN: General Batiste, testifying in Congress.
-I wanted to read from the Wall Street Journal a recent piece they did on you, "The Two-Star Rebel: For Gen. Batiste, a tour in Iraq turned a loyal soldier into Rumsfeld’s most unexpected critic."
+I wanted to read from The Wall Street Journal a recent piece they did on you, "The Two-Star Rebel: For Gen. Batiste, a tour in Iraq turned a loyal soldier into Rumsfeld’s most unexpected critic."
 And it says, "Six days after he called for Defense Secretary Donald Rumsfeld to leave his post, retired Maj.
 Gen. John Batiste faced a crushing moment of doubt.
 Earlier that morning, Mr. Rumsfeld had brushed off Gen. Batiste and other critics as inflexible bureaucrats, uncomfortable with change.
 A few hours later, President Bush vowed to stand by his secretary.
 Now CNN’s Paula Zahn was grilling Gen. Batiste: 'So, do you plan to continue with these kinds of attacks ... when the president has made it clear he's not budging?’
 [Gen. Batiste said,] 'I have yet to determine if I will do that or not.'
 Afterward, the 53-year-old officer retreated to a deserted parking garage outside the television station.
 For 30 minutes, he paced up and down, he says, literally shaking."
 Why were you shaking?
 And go through that thought process with us.

 MAJ.
 GEN. JOHN BATISTE: I remember it well.
 And, by the way, everything that you just played on the recording, I’d say again.
 For a moment, I had doubts.
-Remember where I came from: West Point graduate, thirty-one years in the Army.
-We take an oath to support and defend the Constitution of the United States and to obey the orders of the President and the officers appointed over us when we’re commissioned.
+Remember where I came from: West Point graduate, 31 years in the Army.
+We take an oath to support and defend the Constitution of the United States and to obey the orders of the president and the officers appointed over us when we’re commissioned.
 That’s the reason I chose to get out of the Army, before I started to speak out.